theroyalwhee0/ident/README.md

 ## A Unique Identity/Token Generator for Node
 Generates unique non-predictable collision-resistant identifiers.
 It is built from a combination of a [snowflake ID](https://github.com/theroyalwhee0/snowman), random bytes, and two partial HMACs.
+It is encoded using [base32h](https://base32h.github.io).

 ## Installation